eastonwhite/LemonShark_Models/README.md

 LemonShark_Models
 =================

-Models used on Lemon shark population modeling project (White et al 2014)
+Models used on Lemon shark population modeling project (White et al 2014- submitted to Biology Direct)

 The script LemonShark_PopulationModel.R runs a age-structured stochastic model of lemon sharks in Bimini, Bahamas.
 The model is desribed in a PeerJ PrePrint: